Our Science Board

 The Board was established by the Minister of Science and Innovation under the Research, Science and Technology Act 2010 on 1 February 2011.
 The Minister is responsible for the appointment of the Board’s Chair and members.

 The Minister also sets the criteria against which the Board makes funding decisions.
-The criteria are published in the New Zealand Gazette (see the example below).
+The criteria are published in the New Zealand Gazette.

 Professor Guilford is the co-founder and Chief Scientific Officer of Pacific Edge Ltd, a biotechnology company that specialises in the discovery and commercialisation of diagnostic and prognostic technology for the detection and monitoring of cancer.
 He is also the Principal Investigator in the Cancer Genetics Laboratory in the Department of Biochemistry at the University of Otago.
 His speciality is research in the genetics of inherited cancer.
 Professor Guilford holds a PhD in molecular biology from the University of Cambridge.
 He was awarded the Sir Charles Hercus Medal and the Health Research Council’s Beaven Medal in 2014.
 He also received the James Cook Fellowship in 2010 and the Richard Belb Award in 2001.

-Dr Wratt is the Departmental Science Advisor to the Ministry for the Environment, though he will soon retire from that position.
-He also holds the position of Emeritus Climate Scientist at the National Institute of Water and Atmospheric Research (NIWA) and Adjunct Professor at Victoria University’s Climate Change Research Institute.
-He has a PhD in atmospheric physics from the University of Canterbury, and undertook postdoctoral research at the University of Illinois in the United States of America.
+Dr Wratt holds the position of Emeritus Climate Scientist at the National Institute of Water and Atmospheric Research (NIWA) and Adjunct Professor at Victoria University’s Climate Change Research Institute.
+He was the Departmental Science Advisor to the Ministry for the Environment.
+Dr Wratt has a PhD in atmospheric physics from the University of Canterbury, and undertook postdoctoral research at the University of Illinois in the United States of America.
 He joined the New Zealand Meteorological Service in 1976, and moved to NIWA when it was formed in 1992.
 He was the Chief Scientist, Climate at NIWA for 6 years, and has made major contributions to the Intergovernmental Panel on Climate Change.

 Dr Vintiner is the Forensic Programme Manager at the Institute of Environmental Science and Research (ESR).
 With a background in biochemistry, she earned her Doctorate in Molecular Genetics from the University College London.
 She began her career in clinical genetics research at the Great Ormond Street Hospital, before moving to New Zealand to lead the development of the New Zealand DNA Profile Databank operation.
 In 2003 Dr Vintiner was appointed the Forensic Research Programme Manager and developed linkages and collaborations with national and international agencies to foster and grow forensic research at ESR.